 Istanbul – Where Europe and Asia Collide

 In what other city could you do this – arrive in its European airport and later, depart from its Asian one?
 A city which has its roots in Asian history but a modern European outlook.
-A culture based on a strict Asian religion which has become quite secular and liberal.
+A culture based on a strict Asian religion which is nevertheless quite secular and liberal.
 Istanbul “takes the cake” – or should that be the Baklava?

 The easiest and cheapest way to transfer from Istanbul’s Atatürk airport to the old part of town (Fatih) is by train and tram.
 Customer service people at the station showed us how to purchase the tokens we needed for both train and tram, while a Turkish passenger kindly helped us to negotiate the transfer at Zeytinbürnü and kept an eye on us all the way in to Eminönü.
 This was just the first of many acts of kindness we received from the local people during our holiday in Turkey.